All posts by admin

 Beyond the qualitative aspects, lighting has direct implications for operational efficiency and cost management.
 LED-based decorative lighting systems, now standard in most new developments, offer significant energy savings and low maintenance requirements compared to legacy systems such as halogen or fluorescent fixtures.

 Integrating lighting control technologies—such as occupancy sensors, daylight dimming, and centralised automation—optimises energy use and aligns with environmental compliance targets.
-These efficiencies contribute to long-term operating cost reductions, which are factored into net operating income (NOI) projections and asset valuation.

 Decorative Lighting at Canada Light Expo 2025